 Because those habits can keep you stuck.

-Stuck in a job you don’t like.
-Stuck in a relationship that drains you.
-Stuck outside your comfort zone.
+Stuck in a job you don’t like, in a relationship that drains or stuck outside your comfort zone.
 Stuck in what others think of you.
-Stuck in a team that is stale.
-The list is endless although it doesn’t have to be that way and here’s why.
+Held in a stale team.
+The list is endless, although it doesn’t have to be that way, and here’s why.

 ” The vast majority of human beings dislike and even actually dread all notions with which they are not familiar… hence it comes about that at their first appearance, innovators have generally been persecuted and derided as fools and madmen.”Aldous Huxley